Laser Eye Surgery Consultation

 Some risks of LASIK include:

 Removing the outer layer, rather than cutting a flap, reduces the risk of infection or flap complications.
-However, it can increase initial discomfort for up to 3 days after surgery.
-Full recovery can also take longer than LASIK, with initial healing within 1 week and full recovery within 3 months.
+However, it can increase recovery time, with initial discomfort lasting up to 3 days after surgery, initial healing within 1 week, and full recovery within 3 months.

 Post-Operative Aftercare

-Although your eye surgeon will meet with you immediately after surgery, at Westmount Optometrists, we will provide complete post-operative laser vision correction care.
+Although your eye surgeon will meet with you immediately after surgery, we will provide complete post-operative laser vision correction care.

-As your dedicated eye care team, we can check up on your health and sight for the long term.
+As your dedicated eye care team, we’ll check up on your health and sight for the long term.
 The frequency of follow-up appointments will depend on how well you’re healing.

 If you experience any complications after laser eye surgery, we’ll be here for support.
 We’re one call away if you have questions about your eyes, whether it be weeks or years after your surgery.